passes-org/passes/packages/reqs/README.md

 ### SignedRequestType

-It's generally recommended to use signed pass requests, since they use asymmetric key cryptography to assert and verify that pass request results have been approved by the user.
+It's generally recommended to use signed Pass Requests, since they use asymmetric key cryptography to assert and verify that Pass Request results have been approved by the user.

 To make a `RequestType` signed, we simply create a `SignedRequestType` to wrap it, and provide a `signResult` or `verifyResult` implementation...